rawmind0/service-catalog/templates/traefik/11/README.md

 ### Service configuration labels:

-Traefik labels has to be added in your services, in order to get included in traefik dynamic config.
+Traefik labels has to be added to your services, in order to get included in traefik config.

 ## Metadata or api